dhelafrank/dhelafrank/README.md

   <br/>

-  <b>Note:</b> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
+  <b>Note:</b> The "Top Languages" metric reflects the languages present in my public codebase and does not directly correlate with experience or skill level.

 </div>